NeilCastellino/Pricing-Service/README.md

 ## How to run
 Step 1: Download the code
-Step 2: Open a terminal and navigate to the folder outside the main code folder
+Step 2: Open a terminal and navigate to the folder outside the main code folder ie. src
 Step 3: Run this command
 ```
 virtualenv venv